How gambling affects your life

 - Our Advisers can give you more information and advice to help you take the first step – talk to us now.

-According to the Royal College of Psychiatrists, problem gamblers are more likely than others to suffer from low self-esteem, develop stress-related disorders, to become anxious, have poor sleep and appetite, to develop a substance misuse problem and to suffer from depression.
+According to the Royal College of Psychiatrists, people who gamble at harmful levels are more likely than others to suffer from low self-esteem, develop stress-related disorders, to become anxious, have poor sleep and appetite, to develop a substance misuse problem and to suffer from depression.
 In this section we explore some of the reasons for this, as well as giving you some advice if this concerns you.

 Are you experiencing all or some or all of the following?